aaron97neu/SeeSV/README.md

 # SeeSV
-Big data statistics tuned for ML applications
+##### It's not about the size of your data, it's about how your reduce it

-This is a group project for Purdue CS252 Lab6
+### Big data statistics tuned for ML applications, accessed through a web client
 The purpose of SeeSV is to parse and analyze large data files used for machine learning, and display statistics about the datasets in a multiplatform webclient.

 #### Technologies we plan on using: